scaleway/serverless-examples/containers/memos-terraform/README.md

 * Create a new `memos` project
 * Create required IAM permissions and key
 * Create the Serverless SQL Database (postgres)
-* Create the Serverless Container running `memos` configured to use the created SQL Database
+* Create the Serverless Container running `memos` and configured to use the newly created SQL Database

 Deploy the project using Terraform: